 What is posted?

 Above, you find a schematic illustration with explanations of what is posted via stock accounting and management accounting.
-The transactions highlighted in green are posted via Stock accounting which is included as standard in MONITOR.
+The transactions highlighted in green are posted via Stock accounting which is included as standard in Monitor G5.
 Transactions marked with red color require the Management accounting option

 Method used for posting